What is Wi-Fi?

 I need some Wi-Fi!

-Because Wi-Fi technology is often used to deliver internet access to computers and other devices, it has also come to mean internet access.
+Because Wi-Fi technology is often used to deliver internet access to computers and other devices, it has also come to be synonymous with internet access.

 But technically, Wi-Fi does not mean internet access.
 It is simply a wireless technology used for connecting devices.

-This can cause a great deal of confusion, especially for mobile travelers who might be utilizing different forms of wireless technology to get their internet access.
+This can cause confusion, especially for mobile travelers who might be using different forms of wireless technology to access the internet.

-RVers and cruisers commonly get online via a cellular data connection, satellite provider (like Starlink), or existing Wi-Fi network (such as you might find at a campground, marina, or cafe).
+RVers and cruisers commonly get online via a cellular data connection, a satellite provider (like Starlink), or an existing Wi-Fi network (such as one you might find at a campground, marina, or cafe).

 While cellular and satellite use wireless signals, they differ from Wi-Fi technology.

-These differences matter when you're considering your mobile internet setup, as each requires different strategies for getting the best signal and performance.
+These differences matter when planning a mobile internet setup, as each requires a different strategy to get the best signal and performance.

 A Wi-Fi extender will not help you get a better cellular signal, and a cellular booster will not help you with getting a better signal from your campground's or marina's Wi-Fi network.